 Sliced green onions

 Slice both limes in half and squeeze the juice into a medium-sized bowl.
 Add the peanut butter, turbinado sugar, 1 cup water, and all the sriracha you can stand.
-I like my pad thai spicy, but your tastes may differ.
+We like our pad thai spicy, but your tastes may differ.
 A tablespoon of this stuff goes a long way.
 Stir vigorously until all peanut butter lumps are gone.
 If you own a whisk, it works like a charm.
-I used a spare tablespoon.
+We used a spare tablespoon.

 Pour the mixture directly into the frying pan with the tofu.
 Add the rice noodles and stir until the liquid is absorbed.
 This should take no more than 5-10 minutes, depending on your heat setting.